kin-labs/kin-developer-docs-old/docs/docs/the-kre-explained/index.md

 The Kin Rewards Engine incentivises developers to create amazing user experiences that utilize Kin.

 Approved developers are incentivized via a shared `Daily Payout` that can be as high as 250,000,000 Kin.
-[Refer here for the most up todate value.](https://github.com/kinecosystem/rewards-engine/blob/master/current-KRE.md#the-daily-payout)
+[Refer here for the most up to date `Daily Payout` value.](https://github.com/kinecosystem/rewards-engine/blob/master/current-KRE.md#the-daily-payout)

-Developers can increase their possible portion of the Daily Payout by simply encouraging their users to obtain and spend Kin
+Developers can increase their possible portion of the `Daily Payout` by simply encouraging their users to obtain and spend Kin

 Those developers who create the biggest consumer demand and use for Kin receive the biggest daily rewards.
 There are controls put in place to promote fairness for newer/smaller apps that reduce the possibility of a monopoly.

-The Daily Payouts are sent to approved developers weekly.
+The `Daily Payout`s are sent to approved developers weekly.

 ## What Is The Daily Payout